FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 # Introduction to Command Based Programming

->This assumes you have set up the WPILib development environment and have some previous experience with programming.
+>This guide assumes you have set up the FRC development environment and have some previous experience with programming.
+[Here](https://docs.google.com/document/d/1D_mcwmVLvQwqdbdHkHKadVn-h2wcsIWZaU5CHTG-qwE/edit) is a guide to install the FRC Development Environment, if you do not already have it on your machine.
 If you have questions or need assistance, feel free to ask David or any of the other returning software team members
 ## Java
 >If you are already familiar with the Java programming language, you can skip this section